learn-co-students/js-what-is-a-test-lab-bootcamp-prep-000/README.md

     at bootstrap_node.js:508:3
 ```

 Woah!
 So many words that make no sense.
 Don't worry though.
 The most important line is the `SyntaxError: Unexpected identifier` line.
-What that means is you have some sort of typo or syntax mistake, It could be a HUGE variety of things but usually JS will try and give you a hint.
+What that means is you have some sort of typo or syntax mistake, It could be a HUGE variety of things but usually, JS will try and give you a hint.
 This time it's pointing to the `vr name = "Susan"` line of code.
 Take a look and read _very carefully_.
 I misspelled `var`.
 Whoops!
 If you fix that everything will work.

 One note on this type of error is that it is sort of a catch-all.
 Tons and tons of problems end in that sort of error message.
-Whenever you see it, be sure to read over you code with a fine toothed comb...and you'll find the problem!
+Whenever you see it, be sure to read over your code with a fine toothed comb...and you'll find the problem!

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-what-is-a-test-lab'>What Is A Test Lab</a> on Learn.co and start learning to code for free.</p>